 As Governor, John Kasich’s top priority is to create a jobs-friendly climate so Ohioans can get back to work.
-By closing an $8 billion budget shortfall without a tax increase, reducing taxes by more than $800 million, cutting wasteful spending and eliminating red tape, Ohio is getting back on track.
+By closing an $8 billion budget shortfall without a tax increase, reducing taxes by more than $3 billion, cutting wasteful spending and eliminating red tape, Ohio is getting back on track.
 Unemployment is going down, more Ohioans are finding work, and all three credit rating agencies now give Ohio a “stable” credit outlook.

 Kasich is no stranger to taking on and solving big problems.
 He served as a member of Congress from central Ohio for 18 years and, as the chairman of the House Budget Committee, he led the effort to balance the federal budget for the first time since 1969 and helped enact historic welfare reform.

 After leaving Congress in 2000 and running for President, Kasich worked as a managing director in the Investment Banking Division of Lehman Brothers, where he helped companies secure the resources they needed to succeed and create jobs.
 He was also a commentator for FOX News and a Presidential Fellow at his alma mater, The Ohio State University.